Hot Wheels Stunt Track Driver: Game Boy Color version

 The Game Boy Color version features five playable cars and six household-themed race tracks.
 The game's vehicles are capable of performing stunts such as spins, rolls, and mid-air flips, all of which add bonus points and speed bursts.
 The game's vehicles are based on Hot Wheels toys; each one is rated differently for durability, speed, stunts, and turning.
 The game is played from a side-view perspective, and includes three gameplay modes: Tournament, Single Race, and Two Player.
 Tournament is the main game mode, in which the player races against two computer-controlled vehicles across several tracks.
 In Tournament, the player must finish in first place to advance to the next track.
 A password is provided to the player after each track is completed.
 The game's fifth vehicle is unlocked upon completion of Tournament mode.
 In Single Race, the player races against a time limit.
 Two Player mode allows two players to race against each other using the system's Game Link Cable.

 Development

 The game was developed by Semi Logic Entertainments, a company based in California.
+The game was bundled with the Hot Wheels PC, a Hot Wheels–branded desktop computer released by Patriot Computers Corporation in partnership with Mattel.